-These deposits are non-refundable and will be credited toward your first tuition payment.
-Your deposit can be paid via using electronic check (ACH) or credit card.
-You can also send in a check directly to the Office of Admissions.
+These deposits will be credited toward your first tuition payment and are non-refundable.
+Your deposit can be paid via an electronic check (ACH), credit card or by mailing a check directly to the Office of Admissions.

 To pay your tuition deposit online:

 - This tab is not available immediately after your admission.
 You’ll need to wait until the morning after you are admitted for it to be available to you.

 - Follow the directions under “Submit Admission Deposit” in the center column

 - Go to the “Incoming Graduate Student” tab